-What better than a couple of videos to answer that?
-Look at the two videos below.
+What better than a video to answer that?
+Look at the video below.

 Videos provide greater engagement than text or images for the simple reason that it combines audio, video and text.
 Also videos have more emotional appeal than animations or still photos.
 It helps to know that your audience is already watching tons of videos online and accepts video as a format for information delivery.